GuangTianLi/grpcalchemy/docs/usage.rst

     >>> config['NAME']
     json

-Using the Custom way to Access Config
+Using the Custom way to Access Config Explicitly
 -------------------------------------------
 Using  `sync_access_config_list` or `async_access_config_list` access your config:

+* When the `ENABLE_CONFIG_LIST` is `True`, the config will init with your custom way:

 .. code-block:: python